ats-okazaki/ats-okazaki.github.io/cv.md

 - Nov.
 2018 - Oct.
 2022: Journal of Japan Society of Hydrology and Water Resources

 ## Committee member
+- Jan 2026 - Dec 2029, PAGES Working group, Climate Field Reconstructions and Methods Intercomparison [CFRAME](https://pastglobalchanges.org/cframe), Steering Committee.
-- May 2025-: Japan Society of Civil Engineers, Committee on Hydroscience and Hydraulic Engineering
+- May 2025 -: Japan Society of Civil Engineers, Committee on Hydroscience and Hydraulic Engineering
-- Nov.
-2024 -: Japan Society of Hydrology and Water Resources, Committee on Information System
+- Nov 2024 -: Japan Society of Hydrology and Water Resources, Committee on Information Systems